simonwep/genesis/README.md

 ### Usage

 First, create a [.env](.env.example) and specify the initial usernames and passwords for access.
+Make sure to fill out `GENESIS_JWT_SECRET` with a secure, random string, for that you can use `openssl rand -hex 32`.
 You can specify the remaining values, but the defaults are good for medium-sized projects such as [ocular](https://github.com/Simonwep/ocular).

 Second, start the server via `go run .`.
 That's it.